airwolff/competitor-analysis-framework/README.md

 ## Why This Matters (e.g., for YC)

-* **Demonstrates Rigor:** Shows a structured, methodical approach to understanding the market.
-* **Highlights Analytical Skills:** The multi-stage analysis showcases the ability to synthesize information and derive insights.
 * **Supports Strategy:** Provides a verifiable foundation for strategic decision-making (positioning, differentiation, feature roadmap).
 * **Reduces Bias:** The emphasis on objective facts and verification helps mitigate confirmation bias.